max-moazzam/Rock-Paper-Scissors-Game/README.md

 However, I have added some of my own functionality to it.

 I would appreciate any input, as this is my first program and I don't know any of the proper protocols, procedures, etc!
+I'm also trying to figure out how to use GitHub.

 INSTRUCTIONS:
 --------------------------------------------------------------------------------------------------------------------------------